Table of Contents

 A Negative Result

-If your antibody levels are below the laboratory's reference range, it is considered a negative result.
-This suggests that your symptoms may not be caused by an autoimmune attack on the thyroid at this time.
-However, a small percentage of people with Hashimoto’s can be "seronegative," meaning they have the condition but it doesn't show up in a blood test.
-This is why discussing the results with your GP alongside your symptoms is so important.
+If antibody levels are below the reference range, it suggests symptoms may not be caused by an autoimmune attack.
+However, some people are "seronegative," meaning they have the condition but it doesn't show in the blood.
+Always discuss results with your GP.

 A Positive Result

-• High TPOAb but Normal TSH: This may suggest you are in the early stages of an autoimmune process.
-You might not need medication yet, but you and your GP may choose to monitor your levels more frequently.
+- High TPOAb but Normal TSH: May suggest early-stage autoimmune process; your GP may choose to monitor your levels more frequently.

 Safety Note: If you experience sudden or severe symptoms, such as swelling of the lips, face, or throat, difficulty breathing, or a collapse, please seek urgent medical help immediately by calling 999 or attending A&E.